braghimsistemas/suitup-php/README.md

 ### SuitUp works with modules
 What it means?
 You can write others different and separate applications in the same project which will be accessed just changing the base URL.

+---
+### Why we keep this project?
+At the start, we created this project just for personal use, because the usual frameworks wasn't giving us the speed and facility we expected from a framework PHP.
+We just want to create a web project as quick as the client can pay for it before change his mind.
+Anyway, we don't wanna to make a fucking crap project missmashed up where seem that the Santa Claus just sited down on it.
+Where we can't found a thing and everything is just mixed without no order or pattern.
+So we created SuitUp, a framework which you can create your web project truly fast and everything is really patterned.
+We are really happy and satisfied with the results we got with SuitUp yet here.

+Try it you too, awesome web projects with SuitUp PHP Framework!

+### Contributors
+Everyone is welcome to contribute with _SuitUp PHP Framework_.
+Just fork it, make your changes as minimal as possible and create a _pull request_.
+We ask to create minimal changes because by this way it's easier to merge your request to the project in approve case.

+---

 Made with love by Braghim Sistemas.
 Thank you very much!